Azadpurbey/Algorithms/README.md

 # Algorithms
 My Algo notes,
-Collection of all Important Algorithms and DataStructure
+Collection of all Important Algorithms and DataStructures